Very ampleness of the canonical bundle of surfaces of type (1, 2, 2) on abelian threefolds: On the canonical map of the bidouble cover of a principal polarization

-\noindentTX Thus, it is enough to prove this claim for the base points of the linear system $|\mathcal{O}_A(\Surf)|$ in $\Surf$.
+\noindentTX Thus, it is enough to prove the claim for the base points of the linear system $|\mathcal{O}_A(\Surf)|$ in $\Surf$.

 \noindentTX Let us consider in particular a base point $z_0$.
 We have to prove that, for every tangent vector $\nu$ to $\Surf$ in $z_0$, there exists a divisor $D$ in the canonical class $|K_\Surf|$ such that $D$ contains $z_0$, but $\nu$ is not tangent to $D$ in $z_0$.
-To conclude the proof of the proposition is then enough to prove the following lemma. \end{proof}
+Then, to conclude the proof of the proposition it suffices to prove the following lemma. \end{proof}